-Looking ahead, the Group expects to continue to be the market and thought leader in the logistics ecosystem with a focus on expanding our presence in existing markets and entering new ones.
-The Group expects to also maintain our market-leading position by continuing to take a disciplined and data driven approach to investing in our business.
+Looking ahead, the Group expects to continue to be the market and thought leader in the logistics ecosystem with a focus on expanding our presence in new and existing markets and growing its market share in adjacent sectors and asset classes oriented to the new economy including logistics, data infrastructure and renewable energy that are supported by global trends that the Group believes will continue to benefit from the development and growth of the global economy.
+The Group expects to also maintain its market-leading position by continuing to take a disciplined and data driven approach to investing in our business.